How To Apply

 Home Country Institution/Employer: Copy of signed letter from employer on official letterhead indicating the amount and duration of salary payment, and confirms that payments will continue while the researcher is abroad and participating in a visiting program.

-If you choose Box 5, “Certification by the Sponsoring Professor”, you will need to contact your sponsor to request a 20-minute videoconference meeting within four weeks of receiving your admission letter.
-Your DS-2019 Request Form cannot be processed until you have completed the videoconference with your sponsor.
+If you choose “Certification by the Sponsoring Professor”, you will need to contact your sponsor to request a 20-minute videoconference meeting within four weeks of receiving your admission letter.
+Your International Scholar Dossier (ISD) profile cannot be created until you have completed the videoconference with your sponsor.
 This requirement holds regardless of whether you have previously met and interacted with your sponsor.
 The videoconference can be a good opportunity to ask your sponsor questions regarding your upcoming visit, as well as discuss your research plans.
-Upon sending our staff the completed DS-2019 Request Form, please tick the box “Certification by Sponsoring Professor” but leave the rest of Page 4 blank.
-Once we receive your completed DS-2019 Request Form, the CLIC Coordinator will meet with your sponsor to secure the signature and interviewer notes required on Page 4.

 Expected processing time for the DS-2019 at UCLA DCISS is three weeks.
 You will be notified of completion via email, and then the finished DS-2019 will be sent via Fed-Ex to your address.
 CLIC will pay this postage.
 Please be sure to email your preferred shipping address to clic@ucla.edu.